jaime-garvey/dsml-study-guide/Machine Learning.md

 #### How to Optimize
 * Build split by split to determine best splits (find feature that gives the best separation)
+* Uses greedy algorithm - with always choose feature that has the greatedt imbalance at each split

 ## Class Imbalances
 (When one class that you are trying to classify is greater than the other - e.g. an unfair coin)